 So, if your child is asking for TV, with an edgy, neediness, you can intuit that they are on the brink of a tantrum, and actually that saying no is a gift that will help them feel (and behave!) better.
 As they cry, stay close and over hugs when needed.
 This allows your childr to soak up your love and connection, so they can restore their natural well-being.

 But what if your child seems relaxed and in a good mood when they ask for TV?
 How do you decide when to say yes and when to say no?
 This is a very personal and individual judgement for each family to make.
 And although I have some advice I don’t have any definitive answers.

 Here’s something I’ve been trying recently when my daughter’s watching TV, and that’s to snuggle down with her for 10-15 minutes and call it our TV Special Time.
 What I’ve noticed is that often she tends to voluntarily stop watching TV sometime after our special time has finished.
 It’s like me watching with her gives her the message that I’m available and present.
 That I’m not disconnected and on my own screen, but close and connected.

 If you regularly give special time in your house, and your child is always asking for TV you might want to say yes for the first 8 times.
 This lets your child know that you respect their interests, that you are a willing to take a journey with them into their world.
 And that added connection you give them might just help them regulate their own screentime.

-For more information about the Hand in Hand Parenting approach to setting limits download your free setting limits e-book or check out the setting limits Chapter of my book Tears Heal: How to listen to our children
+For more information about the Hand in Hand Parenting approach to setting limits sing up to follow my blog in the top right hand corner of this page, or check out my book Tears Heal: How to listen to our children